aws/amazon-gamelift-plugin-unity/README.md

 AWS console > Service Limits**, and request for limit increase on your account, then work with AWS customer support to get your account limit lifted.

+### My CloudFormation stack failed to create Build resource due to error "The WINDOWS_2012 option for the OperatingSystem parameter is deprecated."

+Starting from 04/20/2022, WINDOWS_2012 operating system is no longer available on GameLift.
+Please either update to GameLift Plugin For Unity version 1.3.0 or above, or manually update the `BuildOperatingSystemParameter` in **Editor/Resources/CloudFormation/<YOUR SCENARIO>/parameters.json** to use value `WINDOWS_2016` instead of `WINDOWS_2012`.

 ### I need help!

 If you are blocked, please don't hesitate to reach out for support via: